mlab817/faqs/src/national-meat-inspection-service/what-actions-are-being-undertaken-to-stop-the-selling-of-"double-dead-meat"-or-"bocha"-in-the-public.md

 ---
  title: What actions are being undertaken to stop the selling of “double-dead meat” or “bocha” in the public market?

-tags: ["actions","undertaken","stop","selling","doubledead","meat","bocha","public","market"]

  ---

-### National Meat Inspection Service
+## National Meat Inspection Service

-## What actions are being undertaken to stop the selling of “double-dead meat” or “bocha” in the public market?
+# What actions are being undertaken to stop the selling of “double-dead meat” or “bocha” in the public market?

  - The NMIS intensified its campaign against the rampant selling of “bocha or double-dead meat” through Task Force Bantay Karne (TFBK).